-- Lease-purchase agreement;39 and

-- Lease-Purchase Orientation Manual to be provided to (reviewed with) prospective tenants prior to leasing.
-At minimum, the lease should address the following:

-- Lease Purchase Requirements, including the Lease-Purchase Agreement

-- Restrictive Covenant

-- o Right of First Refusal Option

-- Purchase Provisions
+- Significant amenities and supportive services (to be carried out in accordance with the requirements as stated in Section 3.3E of this Chapter). - Participant interviews, monitoring, and evaluation. - Periodic assessment of credit worthiness (i.e., annual financial reports); - Home Maintenance Training. - Lease-purchase agreement;39and - Lease-Purchase Orientation Manual to be provided to (reviewed with) prospective tenants prior to leasing.
+At minimum, the lease should address the following: - o Lease Purchase Requirements, including the Lease-Purchase Agreement - o Restrictive Covenant - o Right of First Refusal Option - o Purchase Provisions